amirmasoudsfd/ibm-recommendations/README.md

 ### VI.
 Extras & Concluding

 As other work to show off your skills, you can configure your code into a class and deploy your code to a flask app (like in the lessons).
 Adam will walk you through how he did this on IBM.
 Alternatively, you could deploy using Heroku.
 Again, these steps are not required to complete the project, but can help you push your skills and show off your work to the world.

+### Files :

+1. Recommendations_with_IBM.html : This is the html screenshot of the jupyter notebook 'Recommendations_with_IBM' and contains all the code with its output.

+2. Recommendations_with_IBM.ipynb : The jupyter notebook where all the coding has been done.

+3. project_tests.py : Some tests written to check the answers to the questions in Recommendation_with_IBM.ipynb.

+4. top_10.p, top_20.p, top_5.p : Python pickle files for tests used in the notebook.

+5. user_item_matrix.p : Python pickle file providing data used in making the recommendation model.

 ### Installations